Appdynamics/appd-ionic-capacitor-plugin_bkup/README.md

 5. In the ionic application then run 'npx cap sync'
 6. In the IOS application within the ionic application the cocoa pod install of the AppDynamics Agent should be done, referenced here: https://docs.appdynamics.com/appd/22.x/22.5/en/end-user-monitoring/mobile-real-user-monitoring/instrument-ios-applications/install-the-ios-sdk#id-.InstalltheiOSSDKv22.1-cocoapods-install
+7. In the Android application with the ionic application, there should be an /app/build.gradle file that should have the below added below the apply plugin: 'com.android.application' line:

+buildscript {
+repositories {
+google()
+mavenCentral()
+}
+dependencies {
+classpath 'com.android.tools.build:gradle:7.2.1'
+classpath "com.appdynamics:appdynamics-gradle-plugin:22.2.2"
+}
+}

+apply plugin: 'adeum'

 ## API